Denotational Semantics for Probabilistic and Concurrent Programs

 \section{Pomset Operations}

-In this section, we define pomset operations that mirror the program syntax from \Cref{fig:syntax}.
-We first define the singleton \lpof\ on node $x$ with label $\ell \in L$; this generalizes to pomsets and is used to give the semantics to $\skp$ and atomic actions:
+In this section, we define pomset operations that mirror the program syntax $C\in\cmd$ from (\ref{fig:syntax}).
+We first define the singleton \lpof\ $\singleton{\ell}_x$ on node $x$ with label $\ell \in L$; this generalizes to $\singleton\ell$ on pomsets and will be used to give the semantics to $\skp$ and atomic actions: